-FPERM: $0.20/GJ,
+FPERM: $0.50/GJ,

 provided that where it reasonably believes these fees are not providing an appropriate incentive to remove ERM, First Gas may increase or reduce FNERM or FPERM on expiry of not less than 5 Business Days’ notice to all Shippers and OBA Parties.
+When determining whether to implement any such increase or reduction, First Gas will consider whether or not FNERM and FPERM should be the same or a different amount.
 First Gas may only increase FNERM or FPERM to greater than $1.00/GJ by a Change Request.

 Publication of Running Mismatches